Monday, July 12 - Twin Lakes, CO to Steamboat, CO

 Brian has been trying to get the TV remote, which was given to us at the front desk, to work.
 On our way to dinner we stop by the front desk for another one; instead they "reprogram" the one we have.
 Maybe it will work, maybe it won't.
 Only time will tell.

-Returning to our room we find that not only doesn’t the remote work, but the air conditioner doesn’t either.
-Back to the front desk … no sir, we don’t want to to fix the remote again, we want you to change our room.
+Returning to our room we find that not only doesn't the remote work but the air conditioner doesn't either.
+Back to the front desk … no sir, we don't want to fix the remote again, we want you to change our room.
 Room #229 is our new digs.
 As I go up the stairs I notice the trailer, and the trailer trash, bottles, cans, old furniture, all strewn along the side of the Danish Viking Lodge.
 The doors will be locked tight tonight.
 This place is scary!
 We pull back our bedding, remove the rubber blanket, and settle down to a fitful night of sleep.
-Triple A had this place rated as 2 stars, I would give it a minus 2 stars.
+Triple-A had this place rated as 2 stars, I would give it a minus 2 stars.
 How long has it been since they visited this joint anyway?
-Thank goodness tomorrow we will be in Elko at on of our new favorites, Best Western Gold Country.
-(Just as an aside, the Danish Viking Lodge seems to have gotten worse since our stay, if that is even possible – from this Trip Advisor review – Ants in the room.
-Bathroom light didn’t work.
+Thank goodness tomorrow we will be in Elko at one of our new favorites, Best Western Gold Country.
+(Just as an aside, the Danish Viking Lodge seems to have gotten worse since our stay if that is even possible - from this Trip Advisor review - Ants in the room.
+The bathroom light didn't work.
 Neither of the lights over the beds worked.
-The table lamp didn’t work.
-No wash cloths.
-No shampoo or lotion provided.
+The table lamp didn't work.
+No washcloths.
+No shampoo or lotion was provided.
 No clock.
 No telephone.
 Pool not functioning.
-Sauna didn’t work.
-Jacuzzi didn’t work.
-Bed passable but not great – sheets dirty or stained – Park City, is not too far away)
+The sauna didn't work.
+Jacuzzi didn't work.
+Bed passable but not great - sheets dirty or stained - Park City, is not too far away)